Explore the story of the North East with this flexible online course that can also help you qualify as an official tourist guide.

 Once you’ve enrolled, you’ll have 12 months to complete the course at your own pace.

 Our first-class support structure will ensure that you aren’t alone in your studies.
-You’ll have contact with your tutors, which could be by discussion boards and email, and you can use social media and discussion boards to chat with your fellow students.
+You’ll have contact with your tutors via MyAberdeen and email.
+You can use social media and discussion boards to chat with your fellow students too.

 We provide a wide range of services to support you in your studies and beyond: